Photo Credit: From The Hip Photo

 2. Wedding/Event Planner ($1000-5000 Day-Of Planner) This person is vitally important to the success and stress of your wedding day and planning process.
 They are essentially your live encyclopedia on weddings and events as far as costs, timelines, decor, recommendations, etiquette, random questions, and sanity during this process.
 Believe us, whether you just require a “Day-of” Coordinator or a full planner, these incredible professionals are worth their weight in gold.

-3. Caterer ($35-100+ per person) This is one number that will fluctuate greatly with your guest count.
+3. Caterer ($35-100+ per person) This is one number that will fluctuate greatly with your guest count and is based just on food cost and does not include staffing and fees.
 One of the reasons being is that great caterers aren’t just providing the food, they will help get your table settings, linen rentals, non-alcoholic drinks, servers, set up and tear down.
 So, if you think about it logically, the more people you have, the more food, rentals, and service people you will need through them.

 4. Photographer ($2,500-8,000+) Your photography investment is easy to calculate because most photographers charge a flat rate based on the packages they offer.
 Be sure to hire a professional and don’t just trust a friend who is practicing to become a professional.
 These are your wedding photos that you will enjoy for years to come, don’t entrust an amateur with such an invaluable heirloom.